Los Angeles Rowing Club

 What is the cost of the Learn To Row orientation?

-The LTR weekend is $200 per rower, which includes the orientation weekend and two free rows the following week.
+The LTR weekend intensive is $300 per rower, which includes the orientation weekend and two free rows the following week.
 Payment is required at the time of registration and is non-refundable.
+You will also be required to sign up for a USRowing membership which costs $25.

 What is the cost of continuing in the LTR program?